 Chive Blossoms as Decor

 And here’s a thought.
 Have you ever thought of putting chives with their blossoms into vases on the table for an outdoor dinner?
-I love it; it’s charming and sweet, and elegant, too, in an organic kinda way.
+Give it a try; it’s charming and pretty, and elegant, too, in a sweetly organic kind of way.

-How to Make New Potato Salad with Chive Blossoms & Spring Radishes
+New Potato Salad Recipe with Chive Blossoms & Spring Radishes

 - 2 lbs new potatoes or fingerling potatoes quartered